Provider: Pacific Marine Analysis and Research Association (PacMARA)

 Format: In person

-Costs and conditions for participating: The cost per person ranges between $425 and $745.
-Cost vary depending on location and if participants are students or not.
+Costs and conditions for participating: Workshops are usually $325 per person for one-day.
 Please contact Norma Serra for information on cost and participation pre-requisites.

-Any upcoming dates (or when available): For more information, contact Norma Serra.
+Any upcoming dates (or when available): Please contact Norma Serra for more information.

-Regions/countries where offered: Courses are offered anywhere in the world.
-Please contact Norma Serra if you wish to organize a course in your area.
+Regions/countries where offered: Workshops are offered anywhere in the world.
+Please contact Norma Serra if you wish to organize one in your area.

-Available trainers per region: Trainers travel to courses.
-Contact Norma Serra for trainer information.
+Available trainers per region: Trainers travel to workshops.
+Contact Norma Serra for trainer information on.